Type 1 diabetes (T1D) is a complex condition that many people struggle to understand fully.

 To answer the question, “What is the role of insulin hormone in type 1 diabetes?”—it is the key to survival.

-The body’s inability to produce insulin due to an autoimmune attack on the beta cells of the pancreas leaves those with type 1 diabetes dependent on external insulin sources.
+The body’s inability to produce insulin due to an autoimmune attack on the beta cells of the pancreas leaves those with type 1 diabetes dependent on external sources such as insulin injections to control blood sugar levels.

-This hormone is not just about blood sugar control; it is about sustaining life and preventing the devastating effects of unmanaged diabetes.
+This hormone is not just about controlling blood sugar, it is about sustaining life and preventing the devastating effects of unmanaged diabetes.

-While there is currently no cure for type 1 diabetes, advancements in insulin delivery and management have come a long way, making it possible for people to live full, active lives despite the condition.
+While there is currently no cure for type 1 diabetes, try supplements that lower blood sugar fast.
+Advancements in insulin delivery and management have come a long way, making it possible for people to live full, active lives despite the condition.

 The key lies in understanding insulin’s role and using it effectively to manage the complexities of type 1 diabetes.